ArulAuror/Data-Science-Portfolio/Readme.md

 * __[Power consumption prediction](https://github.com/youssefHosni/Data-Science-Portofolio/tree/main/time-series-analysis/Power-consumption-forecasting)__: Real time prediction for power consumption using DeepAR on AWS.
 ---

-### Data Visulization:
+### Data Visualization:
-* __[Immigrants to Canada data visulization](https://nbviewer.jupyter.org/github/youssefHosni/Data-Science-Portofolio/blob/main/Data%20Visualization/Python/Immigration_to_Canda_Data_Visualization.ipynb)__: Visualizing the data of the immigrants to Canada using different visualizing libraries in Python.
+* __[Capacity planning using Time Series data visulization](https://www.novypro.com/project/capacity-planning-using-time-series-power-bi)__: Visualizing the data of the immigrants to Canada using different visualizing libraries in Python.
-*  __[Geospatial visualization of San Francisco Police Department Incidents](https://dfm.io/nbview/?url=https%3A%2F%2Fgithub.com%2FyoussefHosni%2FData-Science-Portofolio%2Fblob%2Fmain%2FData%2520Visualization%2FPython%2FSpatial%2520visualization%2520of%2520San%2520Francisco%2520incidents.ipynb)__: Visualizaing the geospatial data of the San Francisco police department incidents for the year 2016.
+*  __[Risk Factor Analysis](https://www.novypro.com/project/risk-factor-analyis)__: Visualizaing the geospatial data of the San Francisco police department incidents for the year 2016.
 ---

 ### Spark